FreeeUp CMO Connor Gillivan was on another great podcast recently, Conscious Millionaire with JV Crum III.

 Connor: Sure.
 In terms of working with Freeeup why do we choose to work with all of these different entrepreneurs you’re saying?
 So, we saw, me and my business partner Nathan Hirsch, we saw an issue when we were starting Freeeup and we’re hiring a lot of people thru online hiring platforms like Upwork, and what used to be Odesk and Elance.com.
 And we saw this issue where we were spending a lot of time on the front-end of hiring people.
-We’re posting jobs.
+We’re posting open projects.
 We’re going to interviews.
 We’re hiring people.
 While we were finding, we’re running into a lot of situations where we didn’t make the right hire and we had to go back to step one and go through this process again.

 When we found a solution to being able to take that beginning part out of it, we want it to present to other entrepreneurs and help them to hire people more intelligently and without having to spend so much time upfront.

-JV: I really like that and that’s kind of a great way for us to start digging down into how to build an outsourced team.
-So first of all, this may seem a pretty unusual question like the one that’s pretty obvious but I talked to so many people and I actually have an outsourced team, just so you know.
+JV: I really like that and that’s kind of a great way for us to start digging down into how to build an outsourced group.
+So first of all, this may seem a pretty unusual question like the one that’s pretty obvious but I talked to so many people and I actually have an outsourced group, just so you know.
 I am living in this world.
-But I talked to a lot of people who don’t really seem to have fundamental grasp because they haven’t done it yet of what that really means to have an outsourced or kind of virtual team.
+But I talked to a lot of people who don’t really seem to have fundamental grasp because they haven’t done it yet of what that really means to have an outsourced or kind of virtual group.
 What is that mean to you in terms of a working definition that’s helpful for an entrepreneur?

-What is an Outsourced Team?
+What is an Outsourced Group?

-Connor: Sure, so an outsourced team to me if you’re looking at it as an entrepreneur, is you have people around you and they don’t necessarily have to be full-time employees.
+Connor: Sure, so an outsourced group to me if you’re looking at it as an entrepreneur, is you have people around you and they don’t necessarily have to be working full-time.
 The way we like to set it up is contractors who have specific skill sets that are helpful in the certain area of your business.
 So for me as the CMO of Freeeup, I have close to 10 assistants who are working 2-8 hours per day on different areas of the marketing, advertising and content of the business to make sure that those areas of the business are moving forward so I can stay focused on what I do best.
-Having an outsourced team is really all about surrounding yourself with people who have a skill set that you don’t or are there to help you with of more repetitive or mundane tasks so that you’re not spending time on it and that’s what’s it is really all about.
+Having an outsourced group is really all about surrounding yourself with people who have a skill set that you don’t or are there to help you with of more repetitive or mundane tasks so that you’re not spending time on it and that’s what’s it is really all about.

 JV: Somebody is wanting to – okay, Connor I like this, Jayvee I think it’s great.
-You got an outsourced team but how do I, let’ say create the structure.
+You got an outsourced group but how do I, let’ say create the structure.
 How do I sit down and figure out who do I need so I can make some decisions?

 Connor: Sure.
 The way that we always encourage people who are coming to Freeeup for the first time and anyone I am speaking with, the way I like to break it down is just take about an hour, sit down and write down every single task that you’re performing as entrepreneur on a day to day basis or on a week to week basis.
 And then take those tasks and prioritize them.
 Pick out the ones that are extremely repetitive.
 Pick out the ones where you don’t necessarily have an expertise or you don’t enjoy doing at all and put those on top of your list.
-Those are going to be tasks that you want to start with creating your outsourced team.
+Those are going to be tasks that you want to start with creating your outsourced group.
 You want to find people that can take those off your plate at a budget you’re comfortable with and that can really help you free-up your time so you can spend more time on what you love doing.

 JV: Welcome back!
 It’s Conscious Millionaire, I’m your coach Jayvee Crum III and we’re here with Connor Gillivan, who is an expert on outsourcing.
 He is the author of the new book, “Freeeup Your Business: 50 Secrets to Boot Strap Million Dollar Company.
 So Connor, that’s your criteria.
 The criteria is your task, what are your priorities, what’s repetitive but then how do you start making a decision about hiring and after hiring you’ve got to onboard.
 A lot of people don’t think about that onboarding process.
 But let’s start with how do you hire them?

-How to Hire your First Outsourced Team?
+How to Hire your First Outsourced Group?

 Connor: There are multiple options for hiring.
 There are a lot of different online hiring platforms which I would suggest people to use.
-And if you’re going to be using a service, something like Upwork, you have the responsibility of having to create the job posting.
-So if you identified one of the repetitive tasks within your business that you like to push off to someone that’s on your outsourced team.
-You’re going to first have to create a job posting that describes exactly what you want that person to do.
-You want to give it the hours that you want them working per day, the rate you are willing to pay, the specific tasks that they’re going to be completing and also the skills and experience that you want them to have so they can complete your job at a high level.
-If you’re going that route, you want to create that job posting, put it out there and what you start to see is, people will start to roll in, will start to apply to your job, will start to be interested in what you’re doing and from there it’s all about the interview process which is one of the most important factors in finding and hiring the right people.
+And if you’re going to be using a service, something like Upwork, you have the responsibility of having to create the posting.
+So if you identified one of the repetitive tasks within your business that you like to push off to someone that’s on your outsourced group.
+You’re going to first have to create a posting that describes exactly what you want that person to do.
+You want to give it the hours that you want them working per day, the rate you are willing to pay, the specific tasks that they’re going to be completing and also the skills and experience that you want them to have so they can complete your project at a high level.
+If you’re going that route, you want to create that posting, put it out there and what you start to see is, people will start to roll in, will start to apply, will start to be interested in what you’re doing and from there it’s all about the interview process which is one of the most important factors in finding and hiring the right people.

 In order to be your interview process – the way I like the structure is in to 3 core things.
 So the first, is their experience in their skill sets.
 You want to speak with them.
-Talk with them about their past experience, their background and if they have a background that fits with what’s your job is.
+Talk with them about their past experience, their background and if they have a background that fits with what your project is.
 Second, you want to talk about their attitude.
 A big thing that I believe in is a company culture and how people can meld well with what you’re doing.
 You want to talk to them a little bit about you values, put them in situations to see if they would be a good fit for who you are.
 And in the third, which is most important is communication.
-So if any outsourced team, one of the biggest ways that people can get frustrated is that you’re not feeling communicated with enough and you don’t know what your outsourced team is doing.
+So if any outsourced group, one of the biggest ways that people can get frustrated is that you’re not feeling communicated with enough and you don’t know what your outsourced group is doing.
 So you want to talk to them about your expectations when it comes to communications.

 JV: In terms like there having gone through this myself, I love the fact that you hit on fit.
 Because I think fit is even often times more important than skills because if don’t have a good fit, if you won’t do business the same way I’ll give you an example cause it’s probably true for a lot of your clients is a lot of days have no more than 15 minutes of contact out of 8 hours.
 And one person who is in the Philippines, we talk once a week.
 You got to have self-starters that’s part of the criteria here.
-But in terms of the interview process, do you have people give them any kind of a skill test that’s taking something they going to be doing at the job and say pay them and have them do that skill to see how well do they do that?
+But in terms of the interview process, do you have people give them any kind of a skill test that’s taking something they going to be doing and say pay them and have them do that skill to see how well do they do that?
 How do you evaluate that?